mahone3297/ai-blog/content/post/ai-cog-intro/index.en.md

 +++
 title = '[AI Cog] Want to Run an AI Business but Lack a GPU?
-Can't Set Up the Environment?
+Cant Set Up the Environment?
 Use Cog to Easily Deploy Your Business to the Cloud' date = 2024-07-16T14:24:34+08:00 draft = false categories = ['AI', 'Cog']